ProgramCrafter/salsa-iwj-otter/docs/dev.md

 * `daemon/`

   The Otter server.
 This is a simple binary crate.
-Much functionality belonging primarily, or only, to the server, is in `src/`, simply because it was easier not to disentangle it.
+Much functionality belonging primarily, or only, to the server is in `src/`, simply because it was easier not to disentangle it.
   Anything that needs Rocket (the web framework) is in `daemon/`.